 The "Sharing Agreement" is a legal document that sets the terms of the dispersal of any funds generated in the commercialization process.
 Some factors that may come into consideration include: the inventor's employment contract or collective agreement, the contributions of multiple inventors (where some inventors may have contributed more than others), the wishes of the lead inventor (to share profits with their faculty, for instance), and the proposed method of commercialization (i.e. spin-off vs. licensing).
 If you have any questions about assignments or sharing agreements please contact any member of our team.

 Next, WORLDiscoveries® will work with you to introduce your invention to prospective industry partners.
 In addition to valuable industry connections, we also offer intellectual property protection (patents, copyright, trade marks, domain registration, etc.), in-depth market analysis, business and legal documents, marketing, among many other ad hoc services as the need arises.
 If appropriate, your invention may be considered for a new company spin-off.
 Whatever the method, the objective remains the same: WORLDiscoveries® works to secure a commercial partnership that is biased toward the researcher and is beneficial to all parties.

-We invite you to read about our Success Stories to get a greater feel for what WORLDiscoveries® can do for you.
-You may also wish to browse our current portfolio of your colleagues inventions, and through our list of spin-off companies.
+We invite you to read our Newsletters to get a greater feel for what WORLDiscoveries® can do for you.
+You may also wish to browse our current portfolio of inventions from your colleagues, and through our list of spin-off companies.